bommbomm34/POL/DOCS.md

 3. What was the code you ran?

-4. What version of the interpreter did you use?
+4. Which version of the interpreter did you use?

-5. What version of Java did you use?
+5. Which version of Java did you use?